 The constitution provides for a wide range of internationally recognized human rights, including freedom of the press.
 While limitations still exist on mass media, freedom of the press has improved markedly in Cambodia since the adoption of the 1993 constitution, which grants a certain degree of freedom to the media.
-The written press, while considered largely free, has ties to individual political parties or factions and does not seek to provide objective reporting or analysis.
-Cambodia has an estimated 20 Khmer-language newspapers that are published regularly.
+Much of the written press, while considered largely free, has ties to individual political parties or factions and does not seek to provide objective reporting or analysis.
+Cambodia has an estimated 25 Khmer-language newspapers that are published regularly.
 Of these, eight are published daily.
 There are two major English-language newspapers, one of which is produced daily.
 Broadcast media, in contrast to print, is more closely controlled.
 It tends to be politically affiliated, and access for opposition parties is extremely limited.

 Principal Government Officials